-The thyroid gland produces and regulates hormones.
+The thyroid gland produces and regulates thyroid hormones.
 These hormones can affect energy levels, mood, even weight.
 They can also be factors in depression.
 Read on to find out what causes thyroid-related depression and how it's treated.

 What Are Hormones?